Trilkin/Project-Lazarus-Bits-and-Bobs/README.md

 To download and use, download the latest release from https://github.com/Trilkin/Project-Lazarus-Bits-and-Bobs/releases/tag/v1.0

-The actual downloading script is also available in Scripts, but it requires the utilities from the release to actually work.
-It's best to simply download the release to have a fully streamlined process, but the option remains available if you'd like to download the utilities yourself.
-It's the same script SetupLaz.bat is pulling.

 Unzip the contents of this file into whatever folder you'd like.
-The zip includes the three utilities you need (listed in the release page) as well as the script.
-While the idea of using a script to download a script might seem silly, this ensures that you will always get the latest files from the most current locations without having to download anything else.
+The zip includes the three utilities you need (listed in the release page) as well as the script and its readme.

+This is all you need.
+You should never need to manually download anything else.
+The script will take care of the rest.
 Just run SetupLaz.bat and follow the instructions.

 #### Caveats

 It's written in CMD Batch.
 It isn't the most robust thing in the world, but for what it's intended to do, it doesn't really need to be.

+#### Notes For The Paranoid

+The file in the release zip is SetupLaz.bat (along with the necessary utilities.)
+This file is also available in Scripts/Reference in case you'd like to download the utilities yourself.
+This file should never change.

+DownloadLaz.bat is what SetupLaz.bat is downloading and is the main script.
+This file will change as new files are introduced.
+It is best to let SetupLaz.bat just download it for you, but if you'd prefer, you can download the utilities yourself and just use DownloadLaz.bat.

 ## CreateLazBatches.bat